florea-alex/FindAStudyBuddy/README.md

 Find all the steps we've followed for the software development process in this [wiki](https://github.com/florea-alex/FindAStudyBuddy/wiki).

+#### Project video presentation
+Find the project video presentation [here]().
+Note: you might need to use a Google account in order to access the drive where the video has been uploaded.

 # Members
 - [Cordun Diana](https://github.com/dianacordun)
 - [Ene Andrei](https://github.com/AndrewSSB)